Samagra-Development/telemetry-documentation/docs/README.md

         - Consuming telemetry data

 - How to setup telemetry for your Application
-    - Step 1: Define events - What data do you want to capture (Share an excel sheet sample of events, brief details need to be mentioned about each column and what is expected)
+    - Step 1: Define events - What data do you want to capture?
     - Step 2: Include Events in your code
-    - Step 3: Installation of Telemetry [Is this step even relevant?]
-        - Pre-requisites
-        - Installation steps
-        - Post-installation (how to test your telemetry setup)

 - Posthog for your application
     - Prerequisites for setup on server
     - Posthog self-setup instructions